geeknetAI/OpenAI/README.md

     •	It evaluates the user's messages.
     •	It automatically invokes the relevant tools based on the content of the messages and the assistant's configuration.

+**Note from Open AI**: By default, a Run goes into the queued state.
+You can periodically retrieve the Run to check on its status to see if it has moved to completed.